Skip to main content

 Entry requirements

-• Have completed a bachelor degree or higher level qualification (or equivalent).
+• Have completed a bachelor's degree or higher level qualification (or equivalent).

-• Applicants who have not completed a bachelor degree or higher level qualification are required to have a minimum of two years relevant or professional experience in cyber security or other cyber-related positions.
+• Applicants who have not completed a bachelor's degree or higher level qualification are required to have a minimum of two years of relevant or professional experience in cybersecurity or other cyber-related positions.

 Note: Relevant experience includes being responsible for tasks within cyber-related role that may include technical or governance roles.
 It can include experience of managing a small team, being a team leader, managing a relevant project.